lixinW/ship-hats-docs/web-app-tutorial.md

   ```

->**Note:** Each of the above options has its own pros and cons.
+> **Note:** Each of the above options has its own pros and cons.
 > - The copy/fork method would require more manual maintenance
 > - The inclusion method would mean that if the E2E template pipeline changes, your pipeline could be affected without prior knowledge or notice.
->There is ongoing development of release management plans of the templates and compliance.
+> - There is ongoing development of release management plans of the templates and compliance.

 1. Run the following lines of code:

     ```
     git checkout master

     git merge origin/checkpoint-1/configure-e2e-template
     ```

-3. Observe that:
+3. Observe the following:
-    * The E2E template files has been placed alongside with the Python webapp by whichever method specified, except for the inclusion method.
+    - The E2E template files has been placed alongside with the Python webapp by whichever method specified, except for the inclusion method.
-    * `.gitlab-ci.yml` has standard stages defined to build and deploy a web application.
-The stages are important for compliance to be applied later on. **Do not rename or change them.
+    - `.gitlab-ci.yml` has standard stages defined to build and deploy a web application.
+These stages are important for compliance to be applied later on. **Do not rename or change them.
 You can, however, customise the definition of the jobs within as and when needed.**
-    * Any customisation, such as app-specific or language-dependent steps, are to be placed inside of the files `BUILD/TEST/DEPLOY.gitlab-ci.yml` as the E2E templates are designed to be language-agnostic.
-You will also be required for fill up the variables section (All of the required details are covered either in E2E templates documentation or later on in this tutorial).
+    - Any customisation, such as app-specific or language-dependent steps, is to be placed inside the file `BUILD/TEST/DEPLOY.gitlab-ci.yml` as the E2E templates are designed to be language-agnostic.
+You will also be required for fill the variables section.

+    `All of the required details are covered either in E2E templates documentation or later on in this tutorial`.
-    * Observe the usage of modular templates in `.gitlab-ci.yml`.
-The wait for service to be up first before integration testing is leveraging [wait-for-app-and-assert-text](https://gts.gitlab-dedicated.systems/templates/ship-hats-templates/-/tree/main/templates#file-gitlab-ci-check-app-readinessyml) from SHIP-HATS templates.
-The use of it takes away the complexity of bash development.
-You may find other templates useful as they are built to be modular and reusable with great care also given to security aspects.
+    - Observe the usage of modular templates in `.gitlab-ci.yml`.
+The wait for service to be up first before integration testing is leveraging **[wait-for-app-and-assert-text](https://sgts.gitlab-dedicated.com/WOG/GVT/ship/ship-hats-templates/-/tree/main/templates#file-gitlab-ci-check-app-readinessyml)** from SHIP-HATS templates.
+Using this takes away the complexity of bash development.
+You may find [other templates](pipeline-templates) useful as they are built to be modular and reusable while ensuring security.

 # Checkpoint 2 - Configure build

-We need to define the app-specific details such as how to build the webapp, which can be done in BUILD.gitlab-ci.yml file.
+1. Define the app-specific details, such as how to build the webapp.
+This can be done in the `BUILD.gitlab-ci.yml` file.

-1. Run:
+1. Run the following lines of code:
     ```
     git checkout master

     git merge origin/checkpoint-2/configure-build
     ```

-2. Observe BUILD.gitlab-ci.yml. `build-job` has been defined to build this Python webapp.
-If you are building a Ruby or Java application, the customised scripts can go in here.
-You may find some examples [here](https://gts.gitlab-dedicated.systems/compliance/e2e-templates/e2e-examples).
+2. Observe `BUILD.gitlab-ci.yml`. `build-job` has been defined to build this Python webapp.
+If you are building a Ruby or Java application, the customised scripts can be added here.
+You may find some examples [here](https://sgts.gitlab-dedicated.com/WOG/GVT/ship/e2e-templates/examples).

-3. Observe .gitlab-ci.yml. `WORKING_DIR=pythonapp` and `OUTPUT_ARTEFACT=$WORKING_DIR/pythonapp.zip` has been defined.
-WORKING_DIR is referenced by BUILD.gitlab-ci.yml as it will run the build command in the directory to produce an OUTPUT_ARTEFACT.
-OUTPUT_ARTEFACT should be the path to the file of the binary or zipped folder that is to be eventually deployed.
+3. Observe `.gitlab-ci.yml`.
+Note that `WORKING_DIR=pythonapp` and `OUTPUT_ARTEFACT=$WORKING_DIR/pythonapp.zip` have been defined. `WORKING_DIR` is referenced by `BUILD.gitlab-ci.yml` as it will run the build command in the directory to produce an `OUTPUT_ARTEFACT`. `poi` should be the path to the file of the binary or zipped folder that is to be eventually deployed.
 It is also used by compliance later for scanning and signing as well as for verification of checksum.

 # Checkpoint 3 - Configure test